-Parents should encourage their children to advocate for themselves and communicate with their instructor immediately- by email- providing as much detail as possible about their concerns.
+Parents/guardians should encourage their students to advocate for themselves and communicate with their instructor immediately- by College email- providing as much detail as possible about their concerns.
 Parents may provide as much support and guidance as necessary, but remind students to ask questions and re-read directions, which may help.
-Encourage students to read all lessons thoroughly and have a plan to study and complete assignments with a calendar or pacing guide.
+Encourage students to read all lessons thoroughly and have a plan to study and complete assignments with a calendar or pacing guide, especially if the course is online.
 Regular contact with the instructor is encouraged.
-Remind students to check their College email every day.
+Remind students to check their College email and class announcements every day.